hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Experiments/README.md

 Our measurements could be based on a request that we expect the players subjected to the Experiment to use.
 If they have used it during the Experiment, we can see the percentage of users that were in the Experiment and how many from each variant of the Experiment submitted the request:
 * In this example, we want to measure the number of *BuyVirtualGoodsRequest* calls made by the players chosen for the Experiment during the experimental period.

-*5.* Click to *Save* the Experiment.
+*5.* Click to *Save and Close* the Experiment.
 The new Experiment is added to the *Upcoming Experiments* panel.

 ![](img/Experiments/12.png)